Your New York Civil Rights & Criminal Defense Lawyers

 Nominal damages are small amounts awarded when a violation occurred, but significant harm wasn’t proven.

-Our firm has a proven track record of success in representing clients who have suffered due to police misconduct.
-We have experience in cases involving excessive force, false arrest, police shootings, malicious prosecution, and wrongful convictions.
-Our police misconduct lawyers meticulously investigate each case, gathering evidence and building a strong legal strategy to achieve the best possible outcome for our clients.
+We have a proven track record of success in representing clients who have suffered harm due to police misconduct.
+Our attorneys have experience in cases involving excessive force, false arrest, police shootings, malicious prosecution and wrongful convictions.
+Our police misconduct lawyers meticulously investigate each case, gathering evidence and building a strong legal strategy to achieve a favorable outcome for our clients.

 Why Choose Our Police Misconduct Lawyers?